MD/MPH Joint Degree Program

 "Public Health and Medicine.
 Where the Twain Shall Meet."
 American Journal of Preventive Medicine, Elsevier Inc, October 2011.

 MD/MPH Student Testimonials

-Listen to what some of our MD/MPH students say about why they chose the MD/MPH program and what benefits they're reaping from it.
+Listen to what some of our MD/MPH students say about why they chose the MD/MPH program and how it has impacted their education.

 View more MD/MPH student videos on our YouTube Playlist.